anyaevostinar/anyaevostinar.github.io/classes/111-w26/lab-files.md

     * (For instance, Birmingham and Chapel Hill would each be retrieved. )
 2. Exclude any city that ends with S, regardless of whether it begins with one of three chosen letters.
 As one example, Bonita Springs will now be excluded.

+## Submission
+Submit your completed `citySelector.py` to Moodle for an extra engagement credit.

 ## Extra
 If you have extra time, come up with more analysis that you can do on the `us_cities.txt` file.
 For example: Which city has the longest name?
 How many cities start with each letter of the alphabet?

-You can also try some of the [end of chapter exercises](https://moodle.carleton.edu/mod/lti/view.php?id=968122) and chapter assessment for more practice.
+You can also try some of the [chapter assessment](https://runestone.academy/ns/books/published/fopp/Files/ChapterAssessment.html?mode=browsing) for more practice.